hos6236/hos6236.github.io/_posts/2017-08-24-PlantBreeding.md

 ### Books

-- Linear Models for the Prediction of Animal Breeding Values 3rd Edition by Raphael A. Mrode (Author) - *Important concept about linear mixed effects*
+- Linear Models for the Prediction of Animal Breeding Values 3rd Edition by Raphael A. Mrode (Author) - *Important concepts about linear mixed effects*

 - Introduction to Quantitative Genetics (4th Edition) 4th Edition
 by Douglas S. Falconer (Author), Trudy F.C.
 Mackay (Author) - *Reference book for the understanding of methods and concepts in quantitative genetics*